vanjang/Dogtionary/README.md

 - UseCases: Defines the core usages for the features.
 For this small, the app this only has BreedUseCase.
 - FlowCoordinators: Contains coordinators.
 - Features: Contains feature folders.
 Each feature folder has views, view controllers, and view models.

+**Brief System Design**

+The project strives to modularise the components so that it is scalable and maintainable.
+Protocols are actively used so that it is testable.
+Below is how the project is designed: